cambriapomeranz/SMAC/README.md

 self.move_to(theta2-10, theta3, theta4, 1)

 **Known Errors **
-“Expected header b'UU'; received header b' '.":
+"Expected header b'UU'; received header b' '.":
 This issue indicates there is no communication (or improper communication) between the Pi and servos.
 The issue can be one of the followings:
 This issue might be caused by a timeout error.
 Go to the library and change the ServoBus class’ timeout variable to be at least 5.0 seconds.
 Check the wiring and see if everything is connected.